Sayan1234/Firebaseproject/README.md

 # Firebaseproject
-A firebase login app where new user with new email-id will get a welcome message
+A firebase login app where new user with new email-id will gets a welcome message in their emai.
+Technologies used:HTML,Javascript,Python/Django,Firebase